strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/typescript.md

 TypeScript adds an additional type system layer above JavaScript, which means that existing JavaScript code is also TypeScript code.
 Strapi supports TypeScript in new and existing projects running v4.2.0 and above.
 The core Developer Documentation contains code snippets in both JavaScript and TypeScript.

-## Creating a new TypeScript project
+## Create a new TypeScript project

 Create a Strapi project with Typescript support by using the `--ts` or `--typescript` flags with either the npm or yarn package manager.